Markov Decision Processes under External Temporal Processes: Experiments

-Due to high variation in the results obtained, we conducted $20$ trials and plotted the median of the Mean Squared Errors for the experiments w.r.t decay rate and number of samples.
+We conducted $20$ trials and plotted the median of the Mean Squared Errors for the experiments with respect to the decay rate and number of samples.
 The error bars indicate the range of $40$-$60$ percentile versus the decay rate and $20$-$80$ percentile for the other two.

-These results empirically demonstrate the sample complexity bound for policy evaluation with linear function approximation in Theorem~\ref{thm:sample_complexity_evaluation}.
+These results empirically demonstrate the sample complexity bound for policy evaluation with linear function approximation in Theorem~\ref{thm:nonstationary_sample_complexity_evaluation}.
 The average error decreases with increasing $N$ and decreasing $N_t$.

 Increasing the event horizon $T$ increases $d$ while reducing $\sum_{t=T+1}^\infty \{ M_t, N_t \}$, resulting in a trade-off between the corresponding two terms in the bound, with the minimal error being achieved for $T=2$.